Jennyhella/MFlix/Readme.md

 Functionality:

 1. Login/ Signup.
-2. Search for favourite tracks, artists, albums etc.
+2. Search for favourite movies, music, artists.
 3. Create and customize playlists.
 4. Control the music with usual controls such as play, pause, skip, shuffle, repeat etc.
-5. Adjust volume using volume bar.
+5. Discover a wide range of movies.
 6. Update user details / Logout.